jcawley5/architecture-center/docs/ref-arch/RA0001/3-aws-iot-integration/readme.md

 - **Amazon EventBridge**
     - Serverless event bus for SaaS apps and AWS Services.
 Required to send events from Amazon SQS to SAP Event Mesh.

-For detailed step by step information and to try out the integration, visit the SAP Discovery Center mission [Build Events-to-Business Actions with Amazon Web Services](https://discovery-center.cloud.sap/missiondetail/4172/4422/)
+For detailed step by step information and to try out the integration, go to [GitHub Samples](https://github.com/SAP-samples/btp-events-to-business-actions-framework)